oracle/terraform-provider-oci/website/docs/d/golden_gate_connection.html.markdown

 The following attributes are exported:

 * `access_key_id` - Access key ID to access the Amazon S3 bucket. e.g.: "this-is-not-the-secret"
+* `account_key_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the account key is stored.
+Note: When provided, 'accountKey' field must not be provided.
 * `account_name` - Sets the Azure storage account name.
 * `additional_attributes` - An array of name-value pair attribute entries.
 Used as additional parameters in connection string.
 	* `name` - The name of the property entry.